Chirality: A Look at Emotional Asymmetry of the Face

 A chiral display is often perceived subconsciously and lets us know something is odd.
 When we see facial chirality as a result of multiple emotions, this lack of symmetry should make us more alert as to what is the cause for this behavior.
 Is there a substantive issue that is in conflict or is being suppressed?

-As he declares his innocence note how one half of the face looks different than the other half.
+Here is an example of an individual named Jesus Oliveira who posted on social media his innocence on the charge of abuse.
+As he declares his innocence, note how one half of the face looks different than the other half.
 As my students say, “One half looks like he is begging to be believed and the other he looks scared.”
 By covering one side of the face at the midline you will see the two behaviors more clearly.
 The question is why?
 Why are we seeing this facial asymmetry?
 What is the cause?

 Here is another example.
 Drew Peterson was arrested for the disappearance of his ex-wife Kathleen Savio (wife #3) and was later convicted.
 At the time of his arrest, this is how he looked in his booking photograph.
-Keep in mind that Peterson had taunted that same police department when allegations against him were made that he had something to do with the disappearance of his 4th wife, Stacy Ann Cales Peterson and was recently convicted of conspiring in a murder for hire scheme.
+Keep in mind that Peterson had taunted that same police department when allegations against him were made that he had something to do with the disappearance of his fourth wife, Stacy Ann Cales Peterson and was recently convicted of conspiring in a murder-for-hire scheme.

 Look closely at the photo.
 I have shown this photograph in 17 different countries from Taiwan to Romania.
 Most people sense something but they are not quite sure what it is.
 Some people think nothing is out of place, but many people say something fishy is going on.
 It is not until we cover up one half of the face and examine the exposed half closely that we realize each side of the face is sending a different message or displaying a different emotion.